jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ---
 title: Autoscale your JobRunr application deployed on Kubernetes
-description: This guide will help you use Jobrunr Pro features to create a Kubernetes deployment of your application that autoscales based on JobRunr provided metrics.
+description: This guide will help you to create a Kubernetes deployment of your application that autoscales based on metrics provided by JobRunr Pro.
 weight: 10
 tags:
     - Autoscaling